lgaudencio/footy-fever/README.md

 ### Validator Testing

-[This](https://pep8ci.herokuapp.com/) python validator was used to validate all python files.
-All python files were checked with no errors.
+[This](https://pep8ci.herokuapp.com/) Python validator was used to validate all Python files.
+All Python files were checked with no errors.

 Validator Testing results for run.py: